 About University of Melbourne

 Hugh Culling Eardley Childers founded the University of Melbourne in 1853.
 It is the world’s second-oldest higher education and research institution.
 It is considered one of Australia’s best institutions.
 More than merely formal study, the University of Melbourne is committed to offering a practical experience.
 It has an amazing workforce that creates new discoveries and investigations, making it one of the most advanced research institutions.
 Cultural events such as theatre, cinema, comedy, and public lectures are held on campus.
 There are also approximately 200 organizations and societies linked with the institution, including chess groups, Women in Science and Engineering, and a Chocolate Lovers’ Society.
 Melbourne University Sports Association is the successor of the Melbourne Sports Union.

 The university has competed in a variety of sports, including national cycling contests.
 For its personnel and students, the university also developed a Tennis Club.
 Most students live in one of the university’s ten residential colleges, which allows them to quickly establish an academic and social network.
 Each college offers athletic and cultural activities to complement the academic experience, which is at the heart of university life.
 The University of Melbourne’s degrees is unique in that they are fashioned after those offered by leading universities throughout the world.
 Before deciding on a major, students spend a year examining a variety of topic areas.
 They also study areas outside of their major as well as inside it, offering Melbourne students a unique depth of knowledge.

 Also Read: Harvard University Notable Alumni

 University of Melbourne Notable Alumni

-Now that we’ve learned a bit about the University of Melbourne, let’s have a look at some of its well-known alumni.
+Now that we’ve learned a bit about the University of Melbourne, it will be helpful for you to get a better idea about the college through their alumni.
+So let’s have a look at some of its well-known alumni.

 Gotye (Belgian-Australian Multi-Instrumentalist)